-These authentic Italian cake recipes make the best dessert cakes you've ever tasted.
-Whether it's the classic Margarita Cake, the historic Portuguese Cake, or the delicately textured Almond Cakes, you are in for a wonderful taste experience.
+These traditional Italian cake recipes make the best dessert cakes you've ever tasted.
+Whether it's the Margherita Cake, the Portuguese Cake, the classic Panettone, or the delicious Torta Mantovana, you are in for a wonderful taste experience.

 The Italian Cook Book (1919)